Ventricular Septal Defect (VSD)

 - The size of the opening affects how severe your child’s symptoms are.

-- Small VSDs may close on their as your child grows.
-If your child has a larger VSD, he or she will likely need surgery or a cardiac catheterization to fix it.
+- Small VSDs may close on their own as your child grows.
+If the VSD is larger, your child will likely need surgery or a cardiac catheterization to fix it.

 - Most children whose defects close on their own or who have VSD repairs will live normal, healthy lives.